 The cheapest mortgage protection insurance options will usually come at the cost of a longer deferral period, which dictates how long you must wait until your first mortgage repayment kicks in after a claim.

-The deferral period can range anywhere between 30 to 180 days, depending on the insurer and the price you’re willing to pay for your monthly premiums.
+The deferral period can range anywhere between 30 and 180 days, depending on the insurer and the price you’re willing to pay for your monthly premiums.

 Insurers will usually payout directly to the mortgage lender on your behalf but some policies include an option for the money to go back to you.
 As a result, you may find that only a few insurers will cover the cost of additional bills.